I Corps Artillery (United States): Korean War

 After the war I Corps Artillery remained in South Korea to guard the Korean Demilitarized Zone as part of Eighth United States Army.
 I Corps Artillery was inactivated on 13 March 1980 in Korea.

 Cold War

 The unit was redesignated on 1 June 1984 as Headquarters, I Corps Artillery, allotted to the Utah Army National Guard, and organized at Salt Lake City in Utah.
 The Headquarters and Headquarters Battery, XI Corps Artillery, which had served with XI Corps in the Pacific Theater during World War II, was reorganized and redesignated as Headquarters Battery, I Corps Artillery on the same date and assigned to I Corps Artillery.

-At the end of the Cold War I Corps Artillery, assigned to I Corps at Fort Lewis in Washington, was the largest artillery formation in the US Army commanding 24 field artillery battalions in Utah, Wisconsin, Wyoming, Missouri, Minnesota, Colorado, Arizona, South Dakota, and Oklahoma.
+At the end of the Cold War I Corps Artillery, assigned to I Corps at Fort Lewis in Washington State, was the largest artillery formation in the US Army commanding 24 field artillery battalions in Utah, Wisconsin, Wyoming, Missouri, Minnesota, Colorado, Arizona, South Dakota, and Oklahoma.
 Units assigned to I Corps Artillery included the following active, Army Reserve, and Army National Guard formations: